1Password/connect-sdk-go/README.md

 #### Example Struct

-This example struct will retrieve 3 fields from one Item and and a whole Item from another vault
+This example struct will retrieve 3 fields from one Item and a whole Item from another vault

 ```go
 package main